j-Sans/FreeSpaceLengthAnalyzer/README.md

 Here, there will be 1 square drawn of side length `0.016960` at position `(7.922514, 10.171255)`.
 The size of the entire image is `10.235511`.

 ## Helpful tools
+### HistogramVisualizer.py
 TO DO
-Add info on:
-* HistogramVisualizer.py
-* analyzeData.py
+### analyzeData.py
+TO DO
-* Visualizer
+### Visualizer
+TO DO

 ## Simulator
 The -s flag indicates that a simulated 3D cube of particles will be analyzed.
 The program will parse a movie_0.xyz file (see below), then cut the resulting cube into slices with a thickness equal to the depth, outputting a .crcl file for each slice (on all 3 axes).
-Then, each .crcl file is analyzed. movie_0.xyz files can be created using Kai Zhang's [Hard Sphere simulator](https://github.com/statisticalmechanics/hardsphere).
+Then, each .crcl file is analyzed. movie_0.xyz files can be created using [Kai Zhang](https://github.com/statisticalmechanics)'s [Hard Sphere simulator](https://github.com/statisticalmechanics/hardsphere).

 When the program is being run in this mode, settings can be set using an external file.
 The file *makecalcinput* can be editted to set the following parameters.
 * framesToIgnore — The number of frmes of the simulation from the movie file to ignore.
 Because the Hard Sphere simulator begins with the particles in a lattice configuration before they move randomly, ignoring the first few frames, say 10, is necessary to get particles in random 3D positions.